 The Country Club Plaza sits in the middle of Kansas City.
 The shopping district is KC’s heartbeat and quickly becomes most visitors’ heartthrob.

 The West Bottoms is a playground for explorers and photographers.
-The buildings in the area were mostly abandoned in the 1950’s after a devastating flood caused most of the businesses to close their doors.
-Start your exploration at 750 Wyoming St Kansas City, MO 64101.
+The buildings in the area were mostly abandoned in the 1950s after a devastating flood caused most of the businesses to close their doors.
+Start your exploration at Blip Roasters.

-The East Bottoms are full of train tracks, dive bars and even trailer parks.
-Start your visit at 2618 Guinotte Ave, Kansas City, MO 64120
+The East Bottoms is full of train tracks, dive bars, and even trailer parks.
+Start your visit a

 Kansas City Jazz Clubs